Citi's Fraser breaks glass ceiling, without shoulder pads

-WASHINGTON/NEW YORK, Sept 10 (Reuters) - Jane Fraser’s path to the top of Citigroup Inc was paved by sacrifices and compromises as she balanced her role as a mother with career progression, saying at one point that she could not do it all at the same time.
+WASHINGTON/NEW YORK (Reuters) - Jane Fraser’s path to the top of Citigroup Inc (C.N) was paved by sacrifices and compromises as she balanced her role as a mother with career progression, saying at one point that she could not do it all at the same time.

 She has frequently spoken with striking candor about the challenges of holding down a high-powered pressurized job while raising two sons with her husband, also a senior banker, who eventually gave up his finance career to support her.